Yoshihiro Tajiri: Total Nonstop Action Wrestling (2014)

-Return to WWE (2016–2017)
+Second return to WWE (2016–2017)

 On June 13, 2016, Tajiri was announced as a participant in WWE's Cruiserweight Classic tournament.
 The tournament kicked off on June 23 with Tajiri defeating Damian Slater in his first-round match.
 On July 14, Tajiri was eliminated from the tournament by Gran Metalik.

 On December 3, at the NXT special at Osaka, Japan, Tajiri teamed with Akira Tozawa, losing to NXT Tag Team Champions DIY (Tommaso Ciampa and Johnny Gargano).
 On December 4, 2016, Tajiri announced he signed a full-time contract with WWE, and that he would make his return in early 2017.
 On the December 13 episode of 205 Live, vignettes for Tajiri's return began airing.
 On January 3, 2017, Tajiri debuted on 205 Live defeating Sean Maluta.
 Following the match, The Brian Kendrick tried to welcome him back to the WWE, only for Tajiri to spit green mist onto his face.
 In January, Tajiri suffered a knee injury at an NXT taping.
 After weeks of recovery, Tajiri returned at a 205 Live taping in February, following a match between Lince Dorado and Brian Kendrick.
 On April 22, Tajiri officially announced his departure from the WWE.
 According to him, he had been medically cleared to return and compete from a knee injury, but WWE decided not to use him due to his age.

-Return to AJPW (2017–2019)
+Return to AJPW (2017–2022)

 Following his departure from WWE, Tajiri returned to Japan, with All Japan announcing his first post-WWE booking for June 11.
 On July 30, Tajiri defeated Hikaru Sato to win the promotion's World Junior Heavyweight Championship.
 He lost the title to Último Dragón on August 27, before regaining it on October 21.
 His reign as Junior Heavyweight Champion lasted until February 3, 2018, when Atsushi Aoki won the championship from Tajiri.
 Tajiri defeated Jun Akiyama on July 15, 2018, to win the Gaora TV Championship.
 AJPW further pushed Tajiri as he and tag team partner Koji Iwamoto were entered into the 2018 Jr. Tag Battle of Glory tournament.
 The duo won four of the six first-round matches, then defeated Atsushi Aoki and Hikaru Sato in the finals to win the tournament.

-Major League Wrestling (2021–present)
+Major League Wrestling (2021–2022)

 On October 2, 2021, Tajiri made his MLW debut at Fightland where he defeated Myron Reed, Arez, and Aramis to become the new MLW World Middleweight Champion.
 Tajiri will defend the MLW World Middleweight Championship in England at Cheltenham Town Hall February 19 when he will face Jody Fleisch on a card promoted by World Pro Wrestling.
 He would lose the title in January 2022 against Myron Reed.

+Kyushu Pro-Wrestling (2023–present)

+On January 3, 2023, Tajiri made his Kyushu Pro-Wrestling debut at Jokyo 2023 where he defeated Kodai Nozaki to win the Kyushu Pro-Wrestling Championship, then announced he had signed full-time with the promotion.
+He lost the title to Mentai☆Kid, on February 5, at the Kitakyushu Genki Festival event.